 Welcome to the counseling division at Denver Seminary.
 Incorporating into our curriculum both classic and contemporary scholarship in counseling and theology, the division celebrates God as the source of all truth.
 Counseling students receive a highly integrated education that weaves advanced theological instruction—by some of the nation's leading Bible scholars—with in-depth study of major counseling theories, developmental theories and counseling methodologies.
-Our M.A. in Counseling (Licensure) is currently the only seminary based program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and Denver Seminary was the first theological seminary in the country to receive such accreditation.
+Our M.A. in Counseling (Licensure) is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and Denver Seminary was the first theological seminary in the country to receive such accreditation.
 This ensures that our program is recognized by most states as acceptable educational preparation for licensure.
 Denver Seminary's strong theological education, coupled with the counseling program's CACREP accreditation, ensures that graduates are well-equipped to work in both Christian and secular contexts.
 Our counseling students come from diverse undergraduate backgrounds, and a number of our graduates choose to continue on to doctoral programs in counseling-related fields.

 Clinical Training for Master's Level Students

 Counseling skills are learned best through hands-on experience, and the counseling licensure program's practicum and internship sequences form the heart of each student's development as a therapist.
 Second-semester practicum students begin working at Shepherd's Gate, the seminary's on-site, low-fee community counseling center.
 Students counsel clients from the community under the skillful supervision of faculty and licensed clinicians from the Denver metro area.
 After practicum is completed, students enter their internship sequence and begin working as a therapist-in-training at a site of their choosing.
 Our counseling students are known in the community for their quality work and consistently receive internships with some of the best mental health agencies, organizations and churches in Denver.